 At Park Guell, Gaudi’s intriguing architectural style culminates into a supreme example of Art Nouveau.
 The delicate interaction between the nature and structures inspired by it is magnificent in its subtlety and grandeur.
 If you have the luxury of time, spend at least three hours in exploring the park’s magical environs, and witness the beauty of Gaudi’s work.

 As soon as you step in front of Park Güell’s main entry gate on Carrer d’Olot, Gaudi’s inimitable work will take your breath away.
 The rustic stone wall decorated with ceramic tiles that surround the park is complemented by the entry gates shaped like palm leaves.
 The Casa del Guarda on the right and the original porter’s lodge on the left seem to belong in a fairy-tale.

 Take in the beauty of the entrance stairway gliding up to the Sala Hipóstila in twin magnificence.
 The galloping flight of stairs is skirted by a wall on either side, forming two beautiful alcoves under tiled terraces.
 The Sala Hipóstila borrows from the Doric order and with 86 columns supporting its roof, the area was to be used as a marketplace.
 The ceiling comprises of small domes adorned in traditional mosaic of tile shards.

-Stroll through the Austria Gardens for a panoramic view of the two houses that were initially built in Park Güell.
+Walking through the park will inevitably lead you the Austria Gardens.
+The park has good views of the surounding area and from its centre, the two houses that were initially built in Park Güell can be seen.
+One of them is the house Gaudi lived in, which is now the Gaudí House Museum.
 With a totally different look from the rest of the park, these gardens got their name when Austria donated a variety of trees in 1977 for planting in the municipal plant nursery.